noiseorchestra/noise-audio-web/readme.md

 # AUDIO-NOISE-WEB

-**This github page documents our experiments with [JackTrip](https://github.com/jacktrip/jacktrip) and the development of an accessible device which can be used to connect remote peers.**
+**This github page documents our experiments with [JackTrip](https://github.com/jacktrip/jacktrip) and the development of an accessible device which connects peers across the internet.**

 More info and background [here](https://noiseorchestra.org/2020/06/22/announcing-rd-project-for-playing-music-online-together/)